P1sec/pycrate/README.md

 dictionnaries ; this is however not required for standard runtime.

-The _pycrate\_osmo/SEDebugMux.py_ module relies on the [crcmod](https://pypi.org/project/crcmod/) to compute CRC in the frame format.
+The _pycrate\_osmo/SEDebugMux.py_ module relies on the [crcmod](https://pypi.org/project/crcmod/) to compute custom CRC in the frame format.

 Automatic installation